Ving Rhames: Early life and education

-Rhames was born and raised in Harlem, New York City, the son of Reather, a religious stay-at-home mom raising him and his brother Junior, and Ernest Rhames, an auto mechanic whose parents were South Carolina sharecroppers.
+Rhames was born and raised in Harlem, New York City, the son of Reather, a homemaker, and Ernest Rhames, an auto mechanic whose parents were South Carolina sharecroppers.
 He was named "Irving" after NBC journalist Irving R. Levine.

-Unlike many of his childhood friends, Rhames neither took drugs nor succumbed to easy street money, but rather played football for Covent Avenue Baptist Church in the Hamilton Heights Historic District.
+Unlike many of his childhood friends, Rhames neither took drugs nor succumbed to easy street money, but rather played football for Convent Avenue Baptist Church in the Hamilton Heights Historic District.
 One of Rhames' junior high school teachers praised his poetry reading.
 On a whim, he applied to New York's High School of Performing Arts, where he developed his love of acting.
 After high school, he studied drama at SUNY Purchase, where fellow acting student Stanley Tucci gave him his nickname "Ving".
 Rhames later transferred to the Juilliard School's Drama Division (Group 12: 1979–1983) where he graduated with a Bachelor of Fine Arts degree in 1983, and began acting in Shakespeare in the Park the following Monday.